speedment/speedment-doc/pages/stream_fundamentals.md

 ## Other Operations
-There are also a small number of other operations that are neither a *intermediate operation* nor a *terminal operation* as shown in the table below:
+There are also a small number of other operations that are neither a *Intermediate Operation* nor a *Terminal Operation* as shown in the table below:

 | Operation         | Action
 | :------------     | :----------------------------------------------------- |